Engbenjamin/Process_Document_Peer_Review_Draft/README.md

 Connecting with classmates and professors directly connects you with like-minded individuals in your field of study.
 These connections could provide leads or references for your first role after graduation.

 Introduce yourself to students and professors in your classes, connect with them on LinkedIn and Handshake.

-### Reach Out to Recruiters
-Recruiters have an inside look at the companies they work for.
-They may know of job postings before they become public.
-They may also assist with moving your resume to hiring managers.

-Follow recruiters on LinkedIn, Handshake, or connect with them at job and career fairs.

 ### Conduct Informational Interviews
 Beyond providing insider industry knowledge of the roles and responsibilities of being an Electronics Engineer, informational interviews may be another avenue upon which you can connect with a future company.
 Like recruiters, they may know of job postings before they become public and may move your resume to their hiring manager.